d4r1091/on-demand-delivery-fastlane-slack/README.md

 That's why in the project we'll show how to tailor it having:
 - targets (clients)
 - build configuration (development, staging, uat, production)

+If you'd like to make your dotenv files encrypted, follow [secure_dotenv project](https://github.com/psecio/secure_dotenv)

 #### Reminder: in the example Fasfile is used the manually loaded procedure.